Read the TCS Blog

 How Have You Changed During Covid-19?

-This blog will give you a place to talk about the challenges you’ve faced, including your struggles and growth.
+“How Have You Changed During Covid-19?” is a lifeline blog that will connect you to the friends you miss at TCS.
+While it won’t bring back normal Shabbat services or social events, it will allow you to hear what others are going through – from the serious to the humorous.
+The blog will give you a place to talk about the challenges you face, including your struggles and your growth.
 It will remind you that while the synagogue building is temporarily closed to us, we are still here for each other.

 - How has Covid-19 changed what you do every day and how you do it?